purnur-schneider/purnur-schneider.github.io/docs/hireme.md

 #### What I bring

+- Knowledge of financial markets and products, portfolio management, analysis of financial statements and pension funds accounting from the CFA charter

+- Knowledge of risk management best practices and methods, from the FRM curriculum

-- an understanding of investment products.
-With my technical background I should be able to understand products that I see for the first time, after proper examination
+- Good understanding of investment products.
+My technical background allows me to understand and produce performance expectations for novel products

-- experience with investment support (sourcing and testing investment ideas), with client relationships, with producing market research, and with communication, both internal and with clients
+- Experience with investment support (sourcing and testing investment ideas), client relationships, producing market research, and with communication, both internal and with clients

-- knowledge of risk management best practices and methods from the FRM certifcation

-- general knowledge of financial markets and products, portfolio management, analysis of financial statements and pension funds accounting from the CFA charter

-- highest ethical standards in dealing with the company and the clients (putting client interests first)
+- Highest ethical standards in dealing with the employer and the clients

 **I have skills, experience and integrity.**

-I am available for employment starting in February 2021, when I shall move with my family to Victoria, BC, as my husband starts a Professor position with UVic.
-There, I wish to resume my career in finance after a break caused by my temporary move to the US.

 <!-- #### Q&A